psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 #### Managing Secrets
-- Use an external secrets manager (HashiCorp Vault, AWS Secrets) plus an injector such as Vault Agent Injector to j
+- Use an external secrets manager (HashiCorp Vault, AWS Secrets) plus an injector such as Vault Agent Injector to fetch and inject secrets at run time into pods.